hackerb9/vt340test/emulators/decterm.md

       terminal emulator that does support **DECDLD** soft fonts.

     * See [drcsterm](https://pypi.org/project/drcsterm/) for a filter
-      that converts UCS Private Area (Plain 16) to Dynamically Redefined Charater Sets via ISO-2022 designation sequences.
+      that converts UCS Private Area (Plane 16) to Dynamically Redefined Charater Sets via ISO-2022 designation sequences.

       * Mapping Rule